AzorianSolutions/as-docker-images-powerdns-recursor/README.md

 - Image Tag Name: latest
 - PDNS Version: 4.5.7
-- Distro Name: alpine
+- Distro Name: debian
-- Distro Tag: 3.14.2
+- Distro Tag: 11.1-slim

 This means that running the build-release command with no parameters would be the equivalent of executing the following shell command: